 The tradition of Santa Claus bringing Christmas presents is also relatively new, but has become customary.

-Traditional Estonian Christmas food is pork with sauerkraut and blood sausage.
+The traditional Estonian Christmas food is pork with sauerkraut and blood sausage.
 It was customary to eat large meals on Christmas Eve and Christmas Night.
 To have plenty of Christmas food at home symbolically meant enough food for the whole coming year.
 According to an old tradition, seven to twelve different meals were served on Christmas Night.
-Traditional Estonian Christmas food was pork with sauerkraut, white and blood sausage.
 A special Christmas bread called Christmas barrow was baked.
 On the holy night, the domestic animals in the barn were also offered Christmas bread.
 Home-brewed ale and mead were the most popular Christmas drinks.
 The Christmas feast often differed between inland agricultural areas and fishing communities on the coast.

 Christmas as an official holiday was banned during the Soviet occupation.
 The traditional Christmas season was limited to New Year’s Eve and New Year’s Day celebrations.
 Despite these restrictions, Christmas was celebrated unofficially, since a great number of Estonians participated in Christmas Eve church services.
 Attending the Christmas services was followed by the custom of lighting candles on the graves of relatives.
 This became a peaceful nation-wide protest against Soviet ideology and atheist propaganda in general.
 Christmas Day itself, an ordinary workday, was celebrated at home in private with family and close friends.